 We were amazed at what we saw there.
 The first area we walked through was filled with kitchen cabinets.

-Originally I thought I might use a countertop for the top of the desk.
+Originally I thought I might use a countertop for the desktop.
 However, there were so many doors to choose from.
-And, they were just about the perfect size.
+Most were solid wood, not hollow-core doors.
+And, they were just about the perfect length and width.

 We already used an old door as a headboard for our bed and it is one of my favorite thrift store upcycles.

-I ended up buying four upper cabinets at $10 each, one pretty light green $5 door, a framed pegboard for $10 which I used for my gardening tools, and a large metal shelving unit for $25.
+I ended up buying four upper cabinets at $10 each, one pretty light green solid wood door for $5, a framed pegboard for $10 which I used for my gardening tools, and a large metal shelving unit for $25.

-My husband then made a frame from 2 x 4s to raise the height and used brackets to attach the door.
+My husband then made a frame from 2 x 4s to raise the height and screwed on brackets to attach the door.

-I'm so happy with my new with how this DIY office desk.
+I'm so happy with my beautiful desk.
 I have more than enough room to work and plenty of storage on both sides.
-Let's hope I can keep it nice and neat.
+Maybe it's just me but the fact that it was recycled and inexpensive makes me love it even more.

 Kelly Abercrombie